Meet the Board of Directors

 Bill is also an educator.
 “Doctor Bill”, as his student’s call him, has been teaching economics and statistics for over 20 years.

-Bill has been involved in the local community since his youth.
+Bill has been involved in local community since his youth.
 A Lifetime National Eagle Scout Association Member, Bill sees the value of youth education.
-In addition, Bill is an active member on his local township’s planning commission.

 Bill is also an Amateur Radio Operator, member of the local radio club, and ARES/RACES member for Montgomery County.
 His call is W3FRB.

-Scott is our newest EAAR Board Member and is the creator of http://troopresource.org/ a website dedicated to helping troops that need resources.
+Scott Newman is the creator of http://troopresource.org/ a website dedicated to helping troops that need resources.
 Troop resource consists of curated videos, links to valuable resources, plus we produce videos specifically for Parents and Leaders to help their Scouts.

 Aidan became involved in Amateur Radio thanks to his father.
 He met the EAAR Directors through the local radio club, and looks forward to shaping the online presence of the organization.
 He is also an Eagle Scout and musician.